Ann Arbor Art Fairs: Ann Arbor State Street Art Fair

-In 1967, the merchants in the State Street District decided they would follow the Street Art Fair and have an art fair in their neighborhood.
-At the time, the State Street Area Association used its own resources and personnel to run the fair.
-This operation continues today.
+The State Street Area Art Fair, originating in 1968, holds a special place in the Ann Arbor Art Fair tradition with Bargain Days roots, a merchant event preceding the Ann Arbor Art Fair by 32 years.
+It is supported by the State Street Area Association (DBA State Street District) in collaboration with local businesses.
+The fair has maintained its commitment to community development and artist opportunities expanded over time.
+Its unique funding model, where 100% of the State Street Area Art Fair revenue is invested in arts & culture, local businesses, and community events, reflects the fair's dedication to its founding principles.

 Ann Arbor Summer Art Fair

 The Ann Arbor Summer Art Fair takes place in two locations, State Street from Madison to William, and along Main Street and Liberty to Fifth Avenue.
 Produced by The Guild of Artists & Artisans, a non-profit artist membership organization, it features 375 jury selected artists.

 It all began in the spring of 1970, about ten years following the premiere of the original Ann Arbor Street Fair.
 A group of young artists from Ann Arbor began working on a separate art fair which would give emerging artists, craftspeople and art students a chance to “take to the streets.”
 Calling it the Free Arts Festival, they set up this “free fair” on the University of Michigan's “Diag” on Central Campus.
 Funding and management for this new fair was provided by the participating artists themselves.
-As these young artists matured so did the Free Arts Festival, which became an official member of the Ann Arbor Art Fair and in the mid-70s was renamed the Ann Arbor Summer Art Fair.
+Later in the mid-70s the event was renamed the Ann Arbor Summer Art Fair.

-At the same time, this group of the emerging artists realized both the need for and the potential of an artist membership organization and established The Guild out of the loose-knit organization which had form to support the “free fair.”
-Today The Guild of Artists & Artisans is recognized as one of the largest membership organizations of professional artists in North America.
-Members of the organization continue to provide leadership for all Guild fairs and programs.

 Ann Arbor South University Art Fair

 The Ann Arbor South University Art Fair is nationally recognized as a fine arts and crafts fair.

-Unofficial Fairs

-Over the years, several unofficial, for-profit art fairs have piggybacked onto the Ann Arbor Art Fairs in an attempt to capitalize on its large attendance.
-One such fair is operated downtown in a privately owned parking lot off Liberty Street, directly adjacent to the State Street Area Art Fair.
-In 2009, another for-profit art fair, Ann Arbor Art Fair at Briarwood, began in the parking lot of Briarwood Mall, a staging area for shuttle buses that travel to and from downtown Ann Arbor during the Ann Arbor Art Fairs.
+The South University Area Association, the fair's organizers, dissolved in September 2020; the fair has been taken over by the Ann Arbor Summer Art Fair.

 Art Fair Food

 The usual fair food is offered such as French fries, cotton candy, funnel fries, caramel apples and fried Twinkies.
-However certain vendors also offer a variety of specialized cuisine from restaurants across the city.
+However community businesses and local vendors offer a variety of specialized cuisine from restaurants across the city in the street and with grab & go food.